-The risk of global outbreaks, including COVID-19, have the potential to significantly and adversely impact Armor's operations and business.
-While the World Health Organization no longer recognizes COVID-19 as a global pandemic, there can be no certainty that COVID-19, or other infectious illness, and the restrictive measures implemented to slow the spread of the virus will not materially impact Armor' operations or personnel in the coming year.
-It is not possible for Armor to predict the duration or magnitude of the adverse results of the outbreak and its effects on the Company's business, results of operations or ability to raise funds at this time.
+A global outbreak has the potential to significantly and adversely impact Armor's operations and business.
+While the World Health Organization no longer recognizes COVID-19 as a global pandemic, there can be no certainty that an outbreak of a new infectious illness or contagious disease and the restrictive measures implemented to slow the spread of such an outbreak would not materially impact the Company's business, results of operations or ability to raise funds.